 At your earliest convenience, ask your transplant social worker or transplant coordinator to resend the invitation to you.
 Please double-check that all ACH information has been accurately entered before clicking “Continue.”

 If you are self-employed, you need to provide form 1040, 1099, 941 or a K1 form.
+Reimbursements to the donor are via ACH to U.S. bank accounts that are maintained in the name of the donor.

 You are required to upload paystubs for all jobs, and they all must have the same or overlapping pay period dates.